reuteras/malir/README.md

 ## Installation

-This script is only tested on Ubuntu 22.04 LTS.
+This script is only tested on Ubuntu 22.04 LTS and I recommend running it in VM.
+The script will change default background during installation.
+Image is from [SANS][san].

 Start by cloning the repo and entering it.
 If you don't have git installed start with **sudo apt install -y git**.